 The survey results revealed that the share of population outside the labour force in the working age population was lower among population who hold higher educational attainment as compared to those with lower education levels.
 From August 2022(Q3) to November 2022 (Q4), the proportion of working age population outside the labour force decreased 2.1 at National level.
-It has declined by 6.1 and 3.7 percentage points among holders of upper secondary and those with no level of education attainment respectively.
-1.1 percentage points among those with university level of education.
+It has declined by 6.1 and 3.7 percentage points among holders of upper secondary and those with no level of education attainment respectively, 1.1 percentage points among those with university level of education.
 The level of education is negatively related with the proportion of population outside labour force, the higher is education level, the lower is the proportion outside Labour Force, an exception may be observed among population with lower secondary education since the bulk of them still students.
-A comparison to the previous round of the Labour Force survey shows that the proportion of population outside the Labour force declined as compared with August 2022(Q3).
+A comparison to the previous round of the Labour Force as compared with August 2022(Q3).